hitvoice/notes/knowledge/deep learning/optimization.md

 |leaky relu|$\sqrt{2/(1+\text{slope}^2)}$|
 |GLU|2|

 Prove of the gain value for GLU can be found in [this paper](https://arxiv.org/abs/1705.03122).
+If dropout is applied with probability $p$ using the implementation of "inverted dropout", the gain value should be multiplied by $\sqrt{1-p}$. ([example](https://github.com/pytorch/fairseq/blob/6381cc977fa909bd53c8915a18684e49b3507332/fairseq/models/fconv.py#L637))

 There's a way to initialize parameters with equalized learning rate mentioned in [This paper](https://arxiv.org/abs/1710.10196).
 Weights are initialized trivially by $\mathcal{N}(0,1)$ and explicitly scaled by the normalization constant from He's innitializer at runtime.
 In adaptive SGD methods like RMSProp or Adam, it ensures the scale-invariance, so the learining spped is the same for all weights.